Hack-Rx/NEO/README.md

 Libraries and dependancies:
 The online editor that we are using:https://editor.p5js.org/# The library we are using for detecting the position of the user:https://ml5js.org/reference/api-PoseNet/

+The code that we have done so far has been added to the repo.The files can be opened in p5 editor mentioned above.